Jarrett Jack: Indiana Pacers (2008–2009)

 On July 9, 2008, Jack was traded to the Indiana Pacers along with Josh McRoberts and 2008 NBA draft pick Brandon Rush for Ike Diogu and Jerryd Bayless.

 Toronto Raptors (2009–2010)

 On July 13, 2009, Jack signed a 4-year, $20 million offer sheet with the Toronto Raptors.
 The Pacers had seven days to match the offer, and they chose not to.

 New Orleans Hornets (2010–2012)

 On November 20, 2010, Jack was traded to the New Orleans Hornets, along with Marcus Banks and David Andersen for Peja Stojaković and Jerryd Bayless.

 Golden State Warriors (2012–2013)

 On July 11, 2012, Jack was traded to the Golden State Warriors in a three-team trade including the Philadelphia 76ers, who received Dorell Wright from Golden State.
+The Hornets received the right to Edin Bavčić in the deal.

 On February 22, 2013, Jack recorded a double-double with 30 points and 10 assists against the Spurs and became the first bench player to record such numbers since Magic Johnson in 1996.

 At the end of season, Jack finished third in the Sixth Man of the Year voting.